- Home

 Everyone has a basic Personal Allowance, which is the amount you can earn in income each year before paying tax.
 This is set at £12,570 in the current tax year.
 However, most people who are working or supporting themselves through a pension will exceed their Personal Allowance through their salary or pension drawdown, so your Personal Allowance will likely only cover your savings if they are your sole form of income.

 Most people also have what is known as a Personal Savings Allowance, which is different to a Personal Allowance, and applies to your savings and investments exclusively.
-This lets you earn a certain amount of income from your savings and investments without having to pay tax on it – once your savings income exceeds your allowance in a tax year, you pay tax on the amount over the threshold.
+This lets you earn a certain amount of income from your savings and investments without having to pay tax on it.

 Basic rate taxpayers have a yearly Personal Savings Allowance of £1,000, while higher rate taxpayers get a £500 Allowance.
 Additional rate taxpayers do not receive a Personal Savings Allowance.